Intentional, Meaningful Experiences

 2. Contact your academic adviser to discuss which course you should register for and for how many hours (students can register for up to 6 credit hours; however, most students register for 1 - 3).
 Each credit requires forty hours of work on site (this also includes virtual/remote work).

-3. Complete the online Summer 2021 Internship Course Registration Form.
+3. Complete the online Fall 2021 Internship Course Registration Form.
 You need to know the following information:

 - Internship course subject and number.
 E.g. BUSN 3X97 - “X” is the number of credit hours you are seeking.

 - Who will be your course instructor?
 Talk to your academic advisor to help you identify a Trinity internship instructor for the course.
 If you are a School of Business student, the Experiential Learning Office will assign you a course instructor.

 - Your internship supervisor contact information.